Semiconducting Molecules

 Features and Properties

-- Tunable conductivity.
+- Tuneable conductivity.
 Semiconducting molecules can conduct electricity.
 Their properties can be tuned by modify the chemical structure, allowing precise control over their conductivity.

 - Low cost-manufacturing.
 Low cost, solution-based processing methods can be used leading to reduced device manufacturing costs.
 Semiconducting molecules are also generally cheaper to produce than inorganic semiconductors.